 Make pretty winter luminaries that appear to be covered with freshly fallen snow using snow texture paint!
 Oh so gorgeous and perfect for the holidays, they are very easy to make.

-If you aren’t like me and you don’t wander around your yard in the spring picking up pinecones, you can always buy pinecones at the craft store.
+If you aren’t like me and you don’t wander around your yard in the spring picking up pinecones, you can always buy pinecones at the craft store to make these beautiful snowy winter luminaries.
 Yes, it’s spring when pinecones fall from trees, even though we commonly associate them with autumn.

 HINT – if you love luminaries but would rather buy them instead of making them, there’s a big selection here on Etsy.